top of page

 We have a welfare system in place, but the expectation is that all members will deport themselves in a manner befitting the ideals and values of the club.

 Welfare forms are to be used for serious and significant issues, such as serious misconduct by a Club member.
 They generally should not be used to express displeasure about the difficulty of a trip or similarly trivial issues.
+Feedback forms are available for non-welfare related complaints.

 3. PLBs